 Can you avoid mapping?

-If you want to have a hand in determining your new plan, you have to return to the exchange and actively select a plan for 2018.
+If you want to have a hand in determining your new plan, you have to return to the exchange and actively select a plan for the coming year.
 In most states, the deadline to do that – and have the coverage effective in January – is December 15 (there are quite a few exceptions to this deadline, but December 15 is a good general rule of thumb, as none of the states have a deadline prior to that)

 And don’t rely on auto-renewal.
-Instead, log back into your exchange account and actively select a plan for 2018.
+Instead, log back into your exchange account and actively select a plan for the new year.
 That will give you a chance to compare all of the available plans, which may be very different from what was available when you shopped last year or the year before.
 It will also give you a chance to update your personal information with the exchange, including any recent changes in income (resulting in fewer surprises when you reconcile your subsidy on your tax return).

-And in the event that your existing plan will no longer be available after the end of the year, selecting your own plan for 2018 gives you much more control over the situation than simply letting your health insurer or the exchange assign you to the plan they consider most similar to what you had this year.
+And in the event that your existing plan will no longer be available after the end of the year, selecting your own replacement plan gives you much more control over the situation than simply letting your health insurer or the exchange assign you to the plan they consider most similar to what you had this year.

 What happens after December 15?

-If you find out that your plan has changed and you’d rather pick a different option, you may still be able to make a change to your coverage after December 15 or even after the first of the year, depending on where you live and whether your insurer is leaving the market in your area at the end of 2017.
+If you find out that your plan has changed and you’d rather pick a different option, you may still be able to make a change to your coverage after December 15 or even after the first of the year, depending on where you live and whether your insurer is leaving the market in your area at the end of the year.